Saiapatsu/escape/README.md

 This escapes shell characters and spaces.

 `redirect` trusts that your string is already a valid NTFS file path.
-It does not sanitize filenames, you are responsible for doing that.
+It does not sanitize filenames, you are responsible for doing so.

 ### cmd
 If your string is an argument to a program that does not split its arguments (uses `GetCommandLine` instead of `argv[]`) being executed through the shell, such as `set`, `echo` etc., then use `cmd`.